 - A delightful and unusual Grade 2* listed building in the finest position in Cromer, by the shops and historic parish church and overlooking the beach and pier

-- Cocktail bar, television lounge and superb reception lounge
+- Attractive bar, television lounge and superb reception lounge

 - Delightful twin restaurants with dance floor